 - The grid shows the list of students included in the report.
-The columns show how each students' responded to the Items in the learning activity.
+The columns show how each student responded to the Items in the learning activity.

 - The total column displays the students overall score on the activity.
 The column header shows the maximum possible score of the activity.

-- The column headers identify each Item, and the question type included in that Item.
-If the Item contains multiple Questions, the number of Questions as "2Qs" for 2 Questions, "3Qs" for 3 Questions, etc. The maximum score of the Item is also displayed as eg. "1pt".
+- The column headers identify each Item, and the question type of that Item.
+If the Item contains multiple Questions, the number of Questions are shown as "2Qs" for 2 Questions, "3Qs" for 3 Questions, etc. The maximum score of the Item is also displayed, eg. "1pt".

-- Each cell represents the individual student's response to that Item.
+- Each cell represents an individual student's response to that Item.

 - A dash

 -ptis displayed where a manual score has not yet been provided.